epCode/startest/README.md

 Star Test

-this is a game for minetest that will be based of of Star Wars
+this is a game for minetest that will be based off of Star Wars.